Edwin-Jimenez12/Edwin-Jimenez12/README.md

-# Hello, I'm Edwin Jiménez, student and software developer in training.
+# Hi, I'm Edwin Jiménez, student and software developer in training.

 🎓 I’m currently studying **Software Development & Management** at the Technological University of Panama.
 💻 Passionate about learning and building with code — focusing in **Java, Python, JavaScript, React, TypeScript & Tailwind CSS**.